Establishing Child Custody in Nashville, TN

 Planning for parenting after divorce or separation

 Even if you and your spouse are still on fair terms, hashing out a plan for the care and custody of your minor children can be a challenging process.
 In cases in which the parties cannot work together to effectively co-parent or where there are serious concerns about the parenting ability of one or both parties, disputes can become very complicated indeed.
-Our attorneys at Miller Upshaw Family Law, PLLC have handled these challenging cases for more than 30 years combined.
+Our attorneys at Miller Upshaw Family Law, PLLC have handled these challenging cases for decades.
 We know how to determine what the real issues and motivations are during negotiation.
 With considerable experience litigating child custody in Tennessee family courts, we know how the courts tend to apply the state’s highly subjective standards.

 Common child custody issues